-Seattle-based architect Jim Olson, who designed Denver’s new Kirkland Museum of Fine & Decorative Art, fondly refers to the building as a jewel box.
-Inside and out, the museum that opened to the public March 10 is no question a treasure, the gilded vision of founder and curator Hugh Grant and Merle Chambers, his former wife.
+Seattle-based architect Jim Olson, who designed Denver’s Kirkland Museum of Fine & Decorative Art, fondly refers to the building as a jewel box.
+Inside and out, the museum that opened to the public on March 10, 2018, is undoubtedly a treasure, the gilded vision of founder and curator Hugh Grant and Merle Chambers, his former wife.

 In his architect’s statement, Olson wrote, “While the layout and elevations of the building are calm and simple, the materials cladding the exterior are full of energy.
 The main element of the building will be a large yellow box clad with vibrant terra cotta bars of varying shades of yellow.
 These bars will be punctuated by glass backed in gold.
 The façade will sparkle in the Colorado sunshine like a Kirkland painting.”

 The museum’s namesake, Vance Kirkland, was an American artist who lived from 1904–1981, and arguably ranks as Colorado’s most celebrated painter.
 The museum spotlights Kirkland’s five major periods: Designed Realism, Surrealism, Hard Edge Abstraction/Abstractions from Nature, Abstract Expressionism, and the Dot Paintings for which the artist is most well known.
 Kirkland was also an avid collector of decorative arts, which rounds out the museum’s collection.

 The golden Kirkland adds to Denver’s increasingly impressive Golden Triangle Creative District.
 The district includes the Denver Art Museum’s North Building by Gio Ponti, the Hamilton Building by Daniel Libeskind, the Clyfford Still Museum, and the central branch of Denver Public Library by Michael Graves.